carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 #### Benefits of converting to `.py` before Committing
 - **Cleaner version control**: `.py` files have cleaner diffs and are easier to review and merge in Git.
 - **Script compatibility**: Python files are more compatible with other environments and can run easily from the command line.
-- **Reduced repository size**: `.py` files are generally lighter than `.ipynb` files since they don’t store outputs or metadata.
+- **Reduced repository size**: `.py` files are generally lighter than `.ipynb` files since they don't store outputs or metadata.

-Here’s how to convert `.ipynb` files to `.py` in SageMaker without needing to export or download files.
+Here's how to convert `.ipynb` files to `.py` in SageMaker without needing to export or download files.

 1. First, install Jupytext.
 ```python